mprovost/NFStash/md/nfsping.md

     -V n       specify NFS version (2/3/4, default 3)
 ```

 NFSping sends NULL RPCs to each target server at a specific frequency, 10 times per second by default.
 This can be changed with the `-H` option to specify a frequency (in Hertz), so for example `-H 100` will send 100 pings per second (every 10ms).
 Polling on a fixed frequency allows NFSping to send data to time series databases that expect updates on a regular basis.
+NFSping is a high frequency poller, for frequencies lower than 1 Hz, `cron` or `sleep` statements can be used to invoke it multiple times.

-The `-Q` option sets the interval in seconds to print a histogram report of response times.
+The `-Q` option sets the interval in seconds to print summary output.
 A one line histogram summary of responses is printed for each interval, and finally a cumulative full HDR histogram for all responses is output when exiting.
-This enables using a higher frequency polling interval with `-H` while minimising the number of lines of output.
-For example, to keep the default polling frequency of 10 Hz (or higher) while emulating ping's historic behaviour of printing a line of output every second, use `-Q 1`.
+This enables a higher frequency polling interval with `-H` while minimising the number of lines of output.
+For example, to keep the default polling frequency of 10 Hz (or higher) while emulating `ping`'s historic behaviour of printing a line of output every second, use `-Q 1`.

 NFSping supports NFS versions 2, 3, and 4, and the corresponding versions of the other RPC protocols.
 With no arguments it will send NFS version 3 NULL requests.
 By default it doesn't use the RPC portmapper for NFS and connects to UDP port 2049, which is the standard port for NFS.
 Specify the `-T` option to use TCP, `-M` to query the portmapper for the server's NFS port, or `-P` to specify a port number.
 The `-V` option can be used to select another version of the protocol (2 or 4).